What to consider for agile implementations: some insights and recommendations

-So yes, most agile methodologies and frameworks focus heavily on process and then there are of course the fluffy soft values that they indicate we should aspire to.
+Most agile methodologies and frameworks focus heavily on process and then there are of course the “fluffy” softer values that we should aspire to.
 Implementing an agile process alone will definitely get you some improvements.
 Implementing only an agile process will not solve all your problems.
-Implementing the agile values I have never seen as this means that these values needs to be embedded into your organisational culture.

 We help you to identify all of them.
 What you decide to tackle is up to you.

 … And team structures to support this

 Agile frameworks hardly specify anything around management.
 And why?
 As this is against the principle of self-organisation.
 The reality is that no organisation is self-organised and on your journey to achieve this goal you need to put the safety nets in place to guarantee your organisations profitability.
 Unless your organisation is 100% self-organised you will still need managers.
 In large organisations, due to the mere size of the organisation, certain management structures are still needed.
 So what is the job of management in agile?
 To manage inefficiencies and get people to take responsibility.
 If we had no inefficiencies in organisations, then only will we not need managers.